Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 To properly operate, an
 `OutputQuantizer <../api_reference/quantizeml_apis.html#quantizeml.layers.OutputQuantizer>`__ must
 be calibrated so that it determines an adequate quantization range.
-Calibration will dertermine the quantization range statistically.
+Calibration will determine the quantization range statistically.
 It is possible to pass down samples to the `quantize <../api_reference/quantizeml_apis.html#quantizeml.models.quantize>`__ function so that calibration and quantization are performed simultaneously.